jessicalumian/mothur-commands/workflow.md

   rarefaction.single(shared=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.an.unique_list.shared, calc=sobs, freq=100)
   summary.single(shared=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.an.unique_list.shared, calc=seqs-coverage-sobs-invsimpson, subsample=327912) # subsample=T
   ```
+  `rarefaction.single` will generate:
-  `rarefaction.single` will generate `*.rarefraction` files that can be graphed in R. As a reminder, alpha diversity is a measure of richness, not diversity.
+    * **stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.an.unique_list.groups.rarefaction**, which  can be graphed in R. As a reminder, alpha diversity is a measure of richness, not diversity.

 27. Create a heatmap based on beta diversity, the following command looks at the top 50 OTUs.
 This heatmap is good to get an idea of beta diversity, but a proper heat map should be generated using R.
   ```bash